 In this case, you must notify Revenue by including the cessation date on the payroll submission as normal when your employee leaves.

-Your employee may retire at an age when they might be entitled to claim Jobseeker's Benefit from the Department of Employment Affairs and Social Protection (DEASP).
+Your employee may retire at an age when they might be entitled to claim Jobseeker's Benefit from the Department of Social Protection (DSP).
 If so, you should give your employee a letter with the information you would normally enter on the final payroll submission.
 Your employee can give this to their social welfare office.